openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 ![Diagram](/img/local_gw/LocalGW32.png)

-## 5.3 Create Service
+## 5.3 Create http Service
-Now we need to put these two configs into a service.
+Put these two configs into a service.
 We going to name the service "http" and assign an attribute "tun-hosted"

 ```bash
 ziti edge create service http -c http-intercept-config,http-host-config -a tun-hosted